awsdocs/amazon-ec2-user-guide/doc_source/putty.md

 ## Connect to your Linux instance<a name="putty-ssh"></a>

 Use the following procedure to connect to your Linux instance using PuTTY\.
 You need the `.ppk` file that you created for your private key\.
 For more information, see [Convert your private key using PuTTYgen](#putty-private-key) in the preceding section\.
-If you receive an error while attempting to connect to your instance, see [Troubleshooting Connecting to Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/TroubleshootingInstancesConnecting.html)\.
+If you receive an error while attempting to connect to your instance, see [Troubleshoot connecting to your instance](TroubleshootingInstancesConnecting.md)\.

 **To connect to your instance using PuTTY**